RelaCtrl: Relevance-Guided Efficient Control for Diffusion Transformers: Training Details

+To further investigate the effectiveness of the proposed modules, we conduct additional ablation studies focusing on two aspects: the performance of the TDSM and the impact of randomly selecting control positions.
+The detailed results are summarized in Table~\ref{tab: more abl}.

+Table~\ref{tab: more abl}(a) illustrates that the random shuffle mechanism embedded in TDSM significantly enhances the interaction range within the model, facilitating more efficient extraction and propagation of control signals.
+Notably, replacing TDSM with conventional self-attention not only increases computational overhead but also degrades the generative performance.
+Furthermore, since the RGLC block simplifies the original PixArt Transformer block, we compare Setting 3, which retains a full feed-forward network and cross-attention, with the final RelaCtrl configuration.
+Despite a substantial increase in both parameter count and computational complexity, the fully structured Transformer block still underperforms compared to RelaCtrl, highlighting the superior efficiency and design of TDSM.

+In addition, we include ablation results where 13 control blocks are randomly selected, as shown in Table~\ref{tab: more abl}(b).
+Compared to the ControlNet-top13 and Relevance-top13 settings, random selection results in noticeable degradation in both control accuracy and visual fidelity.
+This observation supports our previous findings: control relevance is more prominent in the early and middle layers of the DiT backbone, whereas random selection tends to distribute control modules more uniformly across the network (as illustrated in Fig. 1 of the manuscript).
+Because modules placed in deeper layers are less effective at integrating control signals, their contribution to overall performance is diminished.

-\subsection{Experiment on Flux}
+\subsubsection{Experiment on Flux}

-In this section, we apply RelaCtrl to the latest Flux.1-dev with 12 billion parameters for experimentation.
-The comparison methods include OminiControl \cite{tan2024ominicontrol} and Flux ControlNet which is implemented based on the Diffusers library.
-Flux ControlNet uses the standard configuration of a double-stream layer with the first four replication layers, alongside a single-stream layer with the first ten replication layers.
+In this section, we apply RelaCtrl to the latest Flux.1-dev with 12 billion parameters for the experiment.
+The comparison methods include OminiControl \cite{tan2024ominicontrol} and Flux ControlNet, which is implemented based on the Diffusers library.
+Flux ControlNet utilizes a standard configuration consisting of a double-stream layer with the first four replication layers, alongside a single-stream layer with the first ten replication layers.